Diarmuid O'Hegarty: Governor of Mountjoy Jail (July to August 1922)

 In Mountjoy, conditions for internees were appalling, but resistance was fierce.
 Internees frequently knocked holes in the walls so that they could pass right along a tier, from cell to cell, without going out on the landing.
 Barricades were often erected to prevent warders entering and searching – a necessary precaution since guns were, on occasion, smuggled in and used in escape attempts.
 D wing, where many of the internees were, faced the North Circular Road where crowds would gather nightly to wave flags, sing songs of encouragement and shout messages.
 The internees responded by quarrying out the window frames so that they could lean right out of the windows and shout back.

 O'Hegarty demanded that these goings-on should cease but the internees refused.
 He announced that prisoners would be treated as ‘military captives … and that any resistance to their guards or any attempt to assist their own forces, revolt, mutiny, conspiracy, insubordination, attempt to escape or cell wrecking will render them liable to be shot down…’

 O'Hegarty threatened that the troops would open fire on anyone leaning out of the windows.
 This news was relayed to the crowds which then swelled in numbers.
 When the internees refused, the soldiers opened fire on the windows at 3 p.m. on 14 July 1922, and George Plunkett and a volunteer called Kane were wounded.
 Then a volley was poured into the cells and more prisoners were hit by ricochets.
 It has been reported that the troops had instructions to not deliberately shoot anyone but, nonetheless, amazingly, no one died.
 Peadar O'Donnell, who was a prisoner there, blandly remarks: "One often marvels at the ways of bullets and how they can avoid doing serious injury." and remembered him as the focus of much ‘republican bitterness’.

-Referring to such appointments, Gearóid O’Sullivan, adjutant-general of the National Army, later commented: ‘You had to … get men whom you could trust, not because they had any particular ability.
+Referring to such appointments, Gearóid O'Sullivan, adjutant-general of the National Army, later commented: ‘You had to ... get men whom you could trust, not because they had any particular ability.

 Director of Organization (July 1922 – December 1922)

-O’Hegarty was a General Staff Officer during the Civil War, holding the rank of Commandant General (lieutenant-general) and a member of the Army Council from September 1922, during the civil war.
+O'Hegarty was a General Staff Officer during the Civil War, holding the rank of Commandant General (lieutenant-general) and a member of the Irish Free State Army Council from September 1922, during the civil war.
 He served for a second term as Director of Organization between July 1922 – December 1922.

 Director of Intelligence (November 1922– April 1923)

 In September 1922, following the death of Michael Collins, he was appointed Director of Intelligence of the National Army until May 1923, replacing Liam Tobin.
-O’Hegarty realized the importance of expanding the intelligence network outside Dublin and worked to that aim.
-Professor James Hogan succeeded Diarmuid O’Hegarty as the Intelligence Department's Director in April 1923, with O’Hegarty returning to his Civil Service role in May 1923.
+O'Hegarty realized the importance of expanding the intelligence network outside Dublin and worked to that aim.
+Professor James Hogan succeeded Diarmuid O'Hegarty as the Intelligence Department's Director in April 1923, with O'Hegarty returning to his Civil Service role in May 1923.